hashicorp/consul/website/source/docs/guides/semaphore.html.markdown

 Let's imagine we have a set of nodes who are attempting to acquire a slot in the semaphore.
-All nodes that are participating should agree on three decisions: the prefix in the Key/Value store used to coordinate, a single key to use as a lock, and a limit on the number of slot holders.
+All nodes that are participating should agree on three decisions: the prefix in the KV store used to coordinate, a single key to use as a lock, and a limit on the number of slot holders.

 For the prefix we will be using for coordination, a good pattern is simply: